btd/rollup-plugin-visualizer/README.md

 `chartParameters.height` (number, default `undefined`) - Set svg viewBox height to this number

 `json` (boolean, default `false`) - Product portable json file that can be used with plugin CLI util to generate graph from several json files.
 Every UI property ignored in this case.

+`gzipSize` (boolean, default `false`) - Collect gzip size from source code and display it at chart

+`brotliSize` (boolean, default `false`) - Collect brolti size from source code and display it at chart.
+Only if current node version supports it

 ## CLI